feniljain/knowledge-base/life/README.md

 - Inside of every problem lies an opportunity. - Robert Kiyosaki
 - Change is the essence of life; be willing to surrender what you are for what you could become. - Reinhold Niebuhr
 - Be gentle first with yourself if you wish to be gentle with others. - Lama Yeshe
+- Respect yourself enough to walk away from anything that no longer serves you, grows you, or makes you happy. - Robert Tew
+- In a world where information is abundant and easy to access, the real advantage is knowing where to focus. - James Clear
+- Light tomorrow with today. - Elizabeth Barrett Browning
+- If you want to lift yourself up, lift up someone else. - Booker T. Washington
+- You are your own best friend.
+Never ever put yourself down. - Paulo Coelho
+- Let go of the thoughts that don't make you strong.
+- The right and wrong answers should come from your heart.

 ## Books: